-The suspect and a 44-year-old Greek Cypriot – a former footballer – who owned the motorcycle allegedly used as a getaway vehicle after the murder, where both taken before the Limassol district court, the former for a remand order and the latter for the renewal of an exiting remand order.
+The suspect and a 44-year-old Greek Cypriot – a former footballer – who owned the motorcycle allegedly used as a getaway vehicle, were both taken before Limassol district court, which issued eight day remand orders for both – the latter being a renewal.

-According to the Reporter website, the two suspects are not the people who were in the van who ambushed Demosthenous’ car, as the most likely scenario is that the killers were assassins from abroad.
+The two suspects are not the people who were in the van which ambushed Demosthenous’ car, as the most likely scenario is that the killers were assassins from abroad.

 Meanwhile, two more arrest warrants have been issued.